whoisjuan/rasterwise-blog/source/_posts/how-to-build-a-ctracker.md

 ### Getting Started

-In this post we will learn how to build a **simple competitor tracker** that will send you daily / weekly /  monthly screenshots of competitors websites or any website that you periodically visit to track how its changing.
-For example App Store review pages or feeds with low activity.
+In this post, we will learn how to build a simple competitor tracker that will send you daily / weekly / monthly screenshots of competitors websites or any website that you periodically visit to track how it's changing.
+For example, App Store reviews pages or feeds with low activity.
 We will also briefly explore how a GET API call works and its key elements.
-This tutorial is for begginers.
-If you're familiar with APIs and development in general feel free to jump to the **TL;DR** part at the end.
+This tutorial is for beginners.
+If you're familiar with APIs and development in general feel free to jump to the TL;DR part at the end.

-### Pre-requesites
+### Prerequesites

 To build this tracker you will need a [GetScreenshot](https://getscreenshot.rasterwise.com/) Screenshot API key and a cron-job-org account.
 We will be using GetScreenshot built-in mail functionality to send the captures to your own email account.